pytorch/pytorch/docs/source/notes/autograd.rst

 Behavior of Tensor hooks when Tensor is modified in-place
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Usually hooks registered to a Tensor fire when gradients are computed for that Tensor, i.e., they fire when the autograd engine reaches the grad_fn of that Tensor during backward, and they receive the gradient of the outputs with respect to that Tensor, where the value of the Tensor is taken to be its value at the time backward is computed.
+Usually hooks registered to a Tensor receive the gradient of the outputs with respect to that Tensor, where the value of the Tensor is taken to be its value at the time backward is computed.

 However, if you register hooks to a Tensor, and then modify that Tensor in-place, hooks registered before in-place modification similarly receive gradients of the outputs with